trashbirdecology/luisdva.github.io/_posts/2015-07-22-Presentation-to-publication.md

 _Are certain topics within a conference more likely to be published?_

 For large and heterogeneous conferences, publication rates may vary between presentations on trendy topics with charismatic study groups in relation to basic research on non-charismatic groups or theoretical methods papers.

+...

 This list could go on and on, but it’s evident that we need analyses of content and publication rates for scientific meetings about zoology, ecology, evolution, conservation, marine science, etc…

 ### What next?

 Because there are essentially no publication rates analyses for any conference in my particular field, any large meeting represents a good start.
-Large international meetings (I’m thinking INTECOL or ICCB) may be interesting options, and we can use the 30 month period between presentation and publication (from the McRoberts report) as a time reference to start evaluating conference data as recent as 2012.
+Large international meetings (I’m thinking INTECOL or ICCB) may be interesting options, and the 30 month period between presentation and publication (from the McRoberts report) provides a time reference to start evaluating conference data as recent as 2012.

 The methods are already out there and the analyses are straight forward.
 New approaches such as text mining and web scraping can make things easier, along with the cooperation of the societies and committees in charge of organizing conferences.
 One could also poll attendees at future conferences on whether or not the work they are presenting is published, submitted, or intended for publication.
 Special interest groups, local chapters, or student sections of various organizations that put together periodic conferences should start looking into publication rates.